History of the Philippines: Administration of Gloria Macapagal Arroyo (2001–2010)

 Vice President Gloria Macapagal Arroyo (the daughter of President Diosdado Macapagal) was sworn in as Estrada's successor on the day of his departure.
 Her accession to power was further legitimized by the mid-term congressional and local elections held four months later, when her coalition won an overwhelming victory.

 Arroyo's initial term in office was marked by fractious coalition politics as well as a military mutiny in Manila in July 2003 that led her to declare a month-long nationwide state of rebellion.
 Later on in December 2002 she said would not run in the May 10, 2004, presidential election, but she reversed herself in October 2003 and decided to join the race anyway.

-She was re-elected and sworn in for her own six-year term as president on June 30, 2004.
+She was elected and sworn in for her own six-year term as president on June 30, 2004.
 In 2005, a tape of a wiretapped conversation surfaced bearing the voice of Arroyo apparently asking an election official if her margin of victory could be maintained.
 The tape sparked protests calling for Arroyo's resignation.
 Arroyo admitted to inappropriately speaking to an election official, but denied allegations of fraud and refused to step down.
 Attempts to impeach the president failed later that year.

 Halfway through her second term, Arroyo unsuccessfully attempted to push for an overhaul of the constitution to transform the present presidential-bicameral republic into a federal parliamentary-unicameral form of government, which critics describe would be a move that would allow her to stay in power as Prime Minister.

 Her term saw the completion of infrastructure projects like Line 2 in 2004.

 Numerous other scandals (such as the Maguindanao massacre, wherein 58 people were killed, and the unsuccessful NBN-ZTE broadband deal) took place in the dawn of her administration.

+On May 20, 2008, the K–12 curriculum was implemented in the Philippines through the Omnibus Education Reform Act of 2008 filed by Mar Roxas and further emphasized by ASEAN Charter in December 15, 2008, adding two more years to the country's pre-university cycle.
+Its implementation process took 9 years and three presidents from May 2008 to June 5, 2017 from Arroyo to Rodrigo Duterte.

-She formally ended her term as president in 2010 (wherein she was succeeded by Senator Benigno Aquino III) and ran for a seat in congress the same year (becoming the second president after Jose P. Laurel to run for lower office following the presidency).
+She formally ended her term as president in June 30, 2010 (wherein she was succeeded by Senator Benigno Aquino III) and ran for a seat in congress the same year (becoming the second president after Jose P. Laurel to run for lower office following the presidency).